 Mathata Gasennelwe – an unexpected inspiration

-I first visited Botswana in 2006; it was my honeymoon having married a Motswana lady that same year.
-The trip had a profound effect on me; to my surprise I could actually envisage living in Botswana.
-We returned to the UK and starting saving so we could afford to make the journey again to do a bit more research and explore Gaborone.
+I first visited Botswana in 2006 and the trip had a profound effect on me; to my surprise I could actually envisage living in Botswana.
+My Motswana wife and I returned to the UK and starting saving so we could afford to make the journey again to do a bit more research and explore Gaborone.
 Our visit in 2006 only afforded us a couple of days in the capital, as the majority of our time was spent with my in-laws in Maun.

 By 2008 we had saved enough and in preparation for our extended stay in Gaborone, I started to search online for people in Botswana who could possibly offer me advice.
 I emailed numerous individuals from a variety of companies, but the only reply I received was from a gentleman by the name of Mathata Gasennelwe, the Managing Director of Horizon Ogilvy & Mather.
 He gave me his number and suggested I get in touch to arrange a meeting once we arrived in Gaborone.
 A couple of days after we arrived I called and he asked me if I was free the following day and we arranged to meet at his office.
 I was taken aback by the fact he asked me if I was free, he didn’t dictate a time suitable for him – he was making time for me.
 This wasn’t the behaviour I was accustomed to from someone in such a high position.